On the definition of the stability region of multistep methods: Introduction

 Stability properties of a broad class of numerical methods (including Runge--Kutta methods, linear multistep methods, or multistep multiderivative methods) for solving initial value problems of the form

 can be analyzed by studying the stability region of the method.
-When an $s$-stage $k$-step method ($s\ge 1$, $k\ge 1$ fixed positive integers) with constant step-size $h>0$ is applied to the linear test equation $y'=\lambda y$ ($\lambda\in \Cc$ fixed, $y(0)=y_0$ given), the method yields a numerical solution $(y_n)_{n\in\mathbb{N}}$ that satisfies a recurrence relation of the form \cite{jeltschnevanlinna}
+When an $s$-stage $k$-step method ($s\ge 1$, $k\ge 1$ fixed positive integers) with constant step size $h>0$ is applied to the linear test equation